OLSA/pos_linker/README.md

 1. test without Metalinker (index.php, "development=true")
 * install index.php on localhost inside "pos" folder ("www/pos/index.php")
-* create 2 empty folders (eg. In and Out, more details are inside php file)
 * on host where is index.php, navigate with browser to ERPNext and login
 * create some receipe (POS) and press Submit
 If Your setup is ok You will noticed "ABC_nnnn.csv" file inside www/pos/index.php